+For many years, there have been occupations and careers that are largely occupied by either males or females.
 These discrepancies have been declining, thanks in part to the greater adoption of technology solutions in businesses.
-As a result, today’s workforce has shown a greater level of equality than has been demonstrated in the past.
+As a result, today’s workforce has shown greater equality in employment levels than has been demonstrated in the past.

-Women in the Workplace
+Employment Levels of Women in the Workplace

-There is not a level of business that women haven’t demonstrated great skills and talents in, from reliable employees, self-starting entrepreneurs, and savvy CEOs.
+There is not a level of business that women haven’t demonstrated great skills and talents in, from reliable employees, to self-starting entrepreneurs, and savvy CEOs.
 The younger generations are also showing great initiative.
 Out of all the workforce growth of women between the ages of 25-to-54, 86 percent of them are between 25-and-34 years old.
 Furthermore, only 12.3 percentage points separate young men from young women who are either employed or seeking employment – the smallest separation ever recorded for this metric.

 This could be for any of a number of different reasons.
-More women in this range have a college degree than men in the same age group, when greater education has been shown to correlate to employment rates.
+More women in this range have a college degree than men in the same age group.
+Meanwhile greater education has been shown to correlate to employment rates.
 In addition to this, there has been an increase in single, self-supporting mothers – which means that there are more women out there who need to provide for their families.

 How Other Industries, Like Construction, Have Adjusted Their Hiring Trends

-Like any other industry, the construction industry is only going to continue its shifts – both in its technology and in its staffing practices.
+Like any other industry, the construction industry is only going to continue its shifts.
+Both in its technology and in its staffing practices.
 We can help you handle the shifts in technology.
 For assistance in implementing the solutions that your business needs to remain competitive, give WheelHouse IT a call at (877) 771-2384.